 We are pleased that you are interested in learning more about our ministry of Religious Education (RE) and Lifespan Spiritual Growth (LSG) at Mount Vernon Unitarian Church (MVUC).

-Our program provides Religious Education (Sunday school) classes for children and youth from nursery through high school during Sunday services, as well as adult religious education classes, special programming (such as Our Whole Lives, a Coming of Age program and Bridging Ceremonies), and multi-generational events.
+Our program provides Religious Education (Sunday school) classes for children and youth from nursery through high school during the 11:15 a.m.
+Sunday services, as well as adult religious education classes, special programming (such as Our Whole Lives, a Coming of Age program and Bridging Ceremonies), and multi-generational events.
 We are led by the Director of Lifespan Spiritual Growth & Religious Education and the Lifespan Spiritual Growth Council.

 For details on specific Religious Education activities, visit: